inkarkat/vim-SwapText/README.md

 ##### 1.03    RELEASEME
 - Adapt: Plugin broken since Vim 8.2.4242 (put in Visual mode cannot be repeated); need to use v\_p instead of v\_P command now.
+- Adapt: Detection of deletion at the end of the line broken since Vim 8.2.0324; implement workaround to handle all Vim versions.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.042!__